fadden/fdraw/docs/personal-notes.md

 counter to zero, and add 6 to it each time you move horizontally, then when it reaches 20 you know it's time to move vertically.
-Subtracting 20 from the counter resets it, but retains the division remainder as the starting point, so you retain the fractional part.
+Subtracting 20 from the counter resets it, but retains the division remainder as the starting point, so you don't lose the fractional part.

 When I went to college I took a graphics class, and was introduced to Bresenham's classic line algorithm.
 This was essentially the same as what